RenaShahMSFT/AzureFilesVPN/README.md

   ![Run Routing Script](/images/runroutingscript.png)

-This script will fetch the IP address of the Storage account in which your file share resides and update the routes.txt located under C:\users\<username>Roaming\Microsoft\Network\Connections\Cm folder.
+This script will fetch the IP address of the Storage account in which your file share resides and update the routes.txt located under C:\users\<username>\AppData\Roaming\Microsoft\Network\Connections\Cm folder.

 ## Step 6 - Test Connection